truenas/documentation/static/includes/AddManualSSHConnection.md

    c.
 Enter a user name for logging into the remote system in **Username**.

-   c.
+   d.
 Select the private key from the SSH key pair that you use to transfer the public key on the remote NAS from the **Private Key** dropdown.

-   d.
+   e.
 Click **Discover Remote Host Key** after properly configuring all other fields to query the remote system and automatically populate the **Remote Host Key** field.

 4. (Optional) Enter the number of seconds you want SCALE to wait for the remote TrueNAS system to connect in **Connect Timeout**.